Which school do you want to support?

 Historically, these three systems operated very separately, and transfer applications were a painful process.
 In 2015 the leadership of the CSU system began to define explicit pathways for transfers.
 The UC system clarified its transfer processes and requirements in 2018.

 More extensive information about these public institutions, the students they serve, and issues they face is available in a series of concise briefs from The Campaign for College Opportunity.
-Private colleges in California also play a significant role, enrolling perhaps as many as 320,000 students.
+Private colleges in California also play a significant role, enrolling nearly 300,000 students.

 California’s adult education system also provides a second chance to young adults who have not graduated from high school.

-At the time that California passed its Master Plan for higher education, it also provided significant funding to public high schools and community colleges to provide adult education classes.
-The basic premise of that adult education investment is economic; the state’s adults need access to continuing education of various sorts, not necessarily tied to the completion of a degree or certificate.
+At the time that California passed its Master Plan for higher education, the state also provided significant funding to public high schools and community colleges to provide adult education classes.
+The basic reason for an investment in adult education investment is economic; the state’s adults need access to continuing education of various sorts, not necessarily tied to the completion of a degree or certificate.

 Funding for adult education declined by over 50% during the Great Recession, spurring California officials to begin rethinking the state’s approach.
 Spearheaded by Governor Jerry Brown, lawmakers called for a transition to a system of regional partnerships for this purpose.
 In 2013 the state budget agreement stabilized adult ed funding and set a two-year timeline for the implementation of these partnerships.

 One important goal of California’s adult education system is to give a second chance to young adults who have not graduated from high school.
-For example, the system offers students classes to prepare for the General Educational Development (GED®) test.
-The GED, a national test, is administered statewide throughout the year at approximately 190 testing centers.
-In 2008, 58,750 individuals took the test, and 73 percent passed.
+For example, the system offers students classes to prepare for the General Educational Development (GED®) test or the HiSET®.
+In 2017, 300,540 Americans took the GED test, and 79 percent passed.

 The California State PTA provides resources to help plan for college, including info on application and testing assistance, school research, and financial aid.